m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 Distributed shared memory mechanisms are important to study because they permit scaling beyond the limitations of how much memory we can include in a single machine.

 Single machines with large amounts of memory can cost hundreds of thousands of dollars per machine.
-In order to scale up memory affordably, it’s imperative to understand DSM concepts and semantics so many cheap machines can be connected to give the illusion of a high memory “single” machine.
+In order to scale up memory affordably, it’s imperative to understand DSM concepts and semantics so many cheap machines can be connected to give the illusion of a high memory "single" machine.

 Naturally, the overall memory access will be slower in a DSM environment as a result of network costs, but this is often affordable, and optimizable.
 It is possible to hide these network delays by making the right application design choices.